 Where do you start

-I wish there was a magic bullet on how can you reduce plaque in your arteries but there isn’t, however what you can do to reduce plaque in your arteries is
+I wish there was a magic bullet to help you reduce plaque in your arteries but there isn’t.

 1. Lower your bad cholesterol and increase your good cholesterol

 3. Repair the damage to the arteries